CorruptedPixl/spicetify-pixl/README.md

 - PastelsPurple
 - PastelsPink

-# Got bored of you theme?
+## Got bored of you theme?
 You can revert any theming with `spicetify restore`

+### Notes
+Pixl theme is a customized version of [Dribbblish](https://github.com/morpheusthewhite/spicetify-themes/blob/master/Dribbblish) made for ultrawide screens (or people who want a wider sidebar)
+Colors inspired by dbrand's [pastel skins](https://dbrand.com/shop/special-edition/pastels)